thobbs/phpcassa/doc/installation.rst

 Installing
 ==========
-Copying the `phpcassa` directory into your path should be enough to begin using **phpcassa**.
+Copying the `lib` directory into your include path and requiring the `lib/autoload.php` file should be enough to begin using phpcassa.
 This will not automatically allow the C extension to be used, though.

 C Extension
 -----------